HarveyBates/arduino-clap/README.md

   // Append the "fast" command to the "blink" command led_blink.add_sub_command(led_blink_fast);

-  // Append the "blink" command to the "led" command led_commands = new CL_Command("led", "LED control service");
+  // Add a command for LED control functions led_commands = new CL_Command("led", "LED control service");
-  led_commands.add_sub_command(led_blink);
+  // Append the "blink" command to the "led" command led_commands.add_sub_command(led_blink);

   // Add the "led" command to the CLI